-Toyota recommends all four tires, or at least both front or rear tires be replaced at a time as a set.
+Toyota recommends all four tires, or at least both front or rear tires be replaced as a set.

 See "If you have a flat tire-" on page 167 in Section 4 for tire change procedure.

 When a tire is replaced, the wheel should always be balanced.